Film Spoilers and

 The five year loveless, dysfunctional, and disintegrated marriage of a young couple on the verge of divorce - with financial problems and frequent domestic disputes - was the kickstarter for the plot:

 The couple were reduced to lower social status due to stock market crash losses and unemployment for both of them, and they were forced to move out of NYC to Middle America.
 The story really began when Nick's wife went missing from their fictional suburban North Carthage, Missouri home (Nick's Ozark Mountains boyhood home), and Nick became the prime suspect of foul play in the tabloids.

-The homicide detectives, led by Rhonda Boney (Kim Dickens), uncovered many clues in the case, while tabloid journalists, influenced and spearheaded by shameless Ellen Abbot (Missi Pyle) (a character similar to Nancy Grace), rushed to judge Nick as the major suspect for the murder-disappearance of his wife, although he couldn't be arrested without evidence of a body:
+The homicide detectives, led by Rhonda Boney (Kim Dickens), uncovered many clues and possible motivations or complications in the case.
+Meanwhile, tabloid journalists, influenced and spearheaded by shameless Ellen Abbot (Missi Pyle) (a character similar to TV's Nancy Grace), rushed to judge Nick as the major suspect for the murder-disappearance of his wife, although he couldn't be arrested without evidence of a body:

 Nick hired a NYC defense lawyer Tanner Bolt (Tyler Perry), who sought to prove his innocence - and evidence was revealed that Amy was sociopathic.
-It was revealed that she had faked her own disappearance, to frame her husband, in part to seek revenge for him having an affair, among many other complicated reasons:
+It was found that two of Amy's ex-boyfriends had damning information about her:

 Prime Suspect Nick

 Nick - Sex with Andie Fitzgerald (Emily Ratajkowski)

 Amy - Sex with Desi Collings (Neil Patrick Harris) Before Murdering Him